Director, Faculty Affairs, The Feinstein Institute for Medical Research

 Phone: (516) 562-3403

-Christine N. Metz is currently an investigator at the Feinstein Institute and professor at the Hofstra Northwell School of Medicine.
+Christine N. Metz is currently a professor at the Feinstein Institute and professor at the Hofstra Northwell School of Medicine.
 In addition, she is the Director of Research for the Department of OB-GYN at NSUH and LIJMC.

 Dr. Metz graduated from Cornell University with BS and MS degrees and she completed her PhD in Immunology/Pathology at New York University.
 She began her scientific career studying the role of macrophage migration inhibitory factor (or MIF) in numerous inflammatory conditions.
 In 2001, Dr. Metz established her laboratory at the Northwell Health Research Institute (re-named The Feinstein Institute for Medical Research in 2008).

 Dr. Metz’s research focuses on inflammation, a complex biological response to infection and injury, in both pregnant and non-pregnant populations.
 Under healthy conditions, inflammation protects the body and promotes healing.
 However, when inflammation is excessive or prolonged (e.g. severe infections, arthritis, and ischemic injury caused by decreased blood flow), it damages the body.
 Her work identifying ways to reduce and prevent dysfunctional inflammation has been funded by the American Heart Association, the National Institutes of Health and the NY State Dept of Public Health.
 Dr. Metz has published over 110 peer-reviewed research papers and book chapters, and has been an inventor or co-inventor on five patents.